CrossRef/event-data-user-guide/docs/data/evidence-records.md

 ### Observations

-Each Action also comes with one or more Observations.
+Each Action contains one or more Observations.
 Because there are a diverse range of types of input data in Event Data, different observations can be made.
 For example each of these is an Observation:

  - the text of a tweet (which may contain plaintext DOIs)
  - the automatically extracted URLs from a tweet (which could be DOIs or Article Landing Pages)